Sticking to a vegan diet can come with its own challenges - especially when it comes to getting sufficient vitamins and

 Currently, there’s no such thing as a 'true vegan collagen' that is widely available and ready to take.

-That being said, by eating a healthy and diverse vegan diet and taking a high-quality vegan collagen supplement (and/or using a class-leading vegan collagen cream), you should have everything you need to help your body produce the healthy collagen it needs to keep your skin, hair, and nails happy and healthy.
+That being said, by eating a healthy and diverse vegan diet and taking a high-quality vegan collagen product (and/or using a class-leading vegan collagen cream), you should have everything you need to help your body produce the healthy collagen it needs to keep your skin, hair, and nails happy and healthy.

 There is plenty of delicious whole foods 'collagen-boosting' options you can focus on in your diet to ensure you’re getting good amounts of Vitamin C, amino acids and all of the other necessary ingredients.